FoxyyQ/digipr-library-api/README.md

 ### API-Library
 API Library Search Engine for Employees:

-The employee (librarian) has a user ID and a password to login to the application (part of ERP).
+The employee (librarian) has a user ID and a password to login to the application.
 The librarian can search existing books stored in the database.
-Books can be search by name, author, title, publisher, or ISBN.
+Books can be search by name, author, title, publisher or ISBN.
 Users are able to add, delete or edit books.
 The engine also provides a filter function which filters by attributes such as author.
 The user also can update his status.
 User can look up other user.